-Figure 6: Predicted Effect of a -5°C Day on Annual Manufacturing Revenue per Worker when allowing for expectations to adjust to future temperatures.
-The mean global damage from a 40° C day is about 34% lower when evaluated at future temperatures (0.067% of annual revenues versus 0.1%) and firms in 67 countries become invariant to hot days compared with 39 countries at current temperatures.
+Figure 5: Predicted Effect of Extreme Temperatures on Annual Manufacturing Revenue per Worker temperatures in Appendix Figure A-17.
+The results show noticeably muted effects when allowing for expectations to adjust to future temperatures.
+The mean global damage from a $40^{\circ}$ C day is about 34% lower when evaluated at future temperatures (0.067% of annual revenues versus 0.1%).

-Notes: Map shows the predicted annual percentage point loss in revenue per worker from a -5°C day obtained by evaluating the interaction regression in Column 2 of Table 2 at each country's level of income and long-run average temperature.
+Notes: Maps show predicted annual percentage point loss in revenue per worker from a $40^{\circ}$ C day and $-5^{\circ}$ C day obtained by evaluating the interaction regression in Column 2 of Table 2 at each country's GDP per capita and long-run average temperature.

 The adaptation benefits of adjusting to extreme heat come at a cost.
 If it were costless to protect production from extreme heat, no firms would show effects of temperature on productivity.
-Instead, my results show that firms which experience given extremes infrequently find it optimal to invest less in adaptation, implying that the costs they would incur to achieve a marginal reduction in temperature sensitivity exceed the benefits.
+Instead, the results show that firms which experience given extremes infrequently find it optimal to invest less in adaptation, implying that the costs they would incur to achieve a marginal reduction in temperature sensitivity exceed the benefits.
 I leverage this intuition combined with the firm's first order conditions in Section 3.1 to infer a revealed preference measure of these adaptation costs following methods developed in Carleton et al. (2018).
 Appendix D covers the details of this calculation.